Hundreds of thousands march in Poland anti-government protests to show support for democracy

 “We want a free country for our children,” he said.

-Supporters of the march have warned that the election might be the nation's last chance to stop the erosion of democracy under the ruling party, Law and Justice, amid growing fears that the fall election might not be fair.
+Supporters of the march have warned that the election might be the nation's last chance to stop the erosion of democracy under Law and Justice amid growing fears that the fall election might not be fair.

 In power since 2015, Law and Justice has found a popular formula, combining higher social spending with socially conservative policies and support for the church in the mostly Catholic nation.